awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

        ```
         s3://bucketName/folderName/objectName
        ```
+**Note**
+When Amazon S3 is the source provider for your pipeline, you must upload to your bucket all source files packaged as a single \.zip file\.
+Otherwise, the source action fails\.

     1. After you choose the Amazon S3 source bucket, CodePipeline creates the Amazon CloudWatch Events rule and the AWS CloudTrail trail to be created for this pipeline\.
 Accept the defaults under **Change detection options**\.
 This allows CodePipeline to use Amazon CloudWatch Events and AWS CloudTrail to detect changes for your new pipeline\.
 Choose **Next**\.
   + For **AWS CodeCommit**: